Torstenson War: Denmark

+Swedish Field Marshal Lennart Torstensson was ordered by Oxenstierna to march against Denmark.
+Proceeding from Moravia, his forces entered Danish territory in Holstein on 12 December and by the end of January 1644 the Jutland peninsula was in his possession.
+It was not until late December 1643 that news of Torstensson's rapid advance arrived in Copenhagen.

+In February 1644, the recently released Swedish Field Marshal Gustav Horn with an army of 10,600 men occupied most of the Danish provinces of Scania, Halland and Blekinge, except for the fortress towns of Malmø and Kristianstad.
+Horn would also face resistance from the local Danish Snapphane in Scania.

-This attack caught Denmark-Norway unaware and poorly prepared but King Christian IV retained his presence of mind.
-He placed his confidence in the fleet to protect the home islands, just winning the Battle of Colberger Heide on 1 July 1644 but suffering a decisive defeat in the Battle of Fehmarn on 13 October 1644 against the Swedish fleet, including leased Dutch ships under Mårten Anckarhielm (previously Maerten Thijssen).
+This attack caught Denmark–Norway unaware and poorly prepared but King Christian IV retained his presence of mind.
+He placed his confidence in the fleet to protect the home islands, just winning the Battle of Colberger Heide on 1 July 1644 but Pros Mund suffering a decisive defeat in the Battle of Fehmarn on 13 October 1644 against the Swedish fleet, including leased Dutch ships under Mårten Anckarhielm (previously Maerten Thijssen).
 He also counted on the forces of Norway to relieve the pressures on Danish provinces in Scania by attacking Sweden along the Norwegian–Swedish border.

 Norway

 Norway, governed by Christian's son-in-law, Governor-General Hannibal Sehested, was a reluctant participant.
 The Norwegian populace opposed an attack on Sweden, which would only leave them open to counter-attack.
 Their opposition to Statholder Sehested's direction grew bitter and the war was lampooned as the "Hannibal War."
-The Danes cared little for Norwegian public sentiment when Denmark was threatened and Jacob Ulfeld initiated an attack into Sweden from Norwegian Jemtland.
-He was driven back and Swedish troops temporarily occupied Jemtland and advanced into the Norwegian Østerdal before being driven back.
+The Danes cared little for Norwegian public sentiment when Denmark was threatened and Jacob Ulfeldt initiated an attack into Sweden from Norwegian Jemtland.
+He was driven back and Swedish troops temporarily occupied Jemtland and advanced into the Norwegian Østerdal.

+In May 1644, Ulfeldt invaded Jemtland, successfully ousting the Swedes from the province after his forces captured Mörsils sconce and later Frösö sconce.

 Sehested had made preparations to advance with his own army and a similar army under Henrik Bjelke into Swedish Värmland but was ordered to relieve the King in the Danish attack on Gothenburg.
 When Sehested arrived the King joined his fleet and performed heroically, even though wounded, preventing Torstensson's army from moving onto the Danish islands.
+In 1645, Lars Kagg invaded Bohuslän and bombarded Bohus Fortress.
 On the Norwegian front, Sehested attacked and destroyed the new Swedish city of Vänersborg.
-He also sent Norwegian troops under the command of George von Reichwein across the border from Vinger and Eidskog and troops under Henrik Bjelke into Swedish Dalsland.
+He also sent Norwegian troops under the command of Georg Reichwein Sr. across the border from Vinger and Eidskog and troops under Henrik Bjelke into Swedish Dalsland.